isiak44/RasheedPBL/Project9/README.md

 ![lvcreate-db](images/lvcreate-db.png)

- `sudo lvs` to see if our logical volume has been created successfully
+here we use `sudo lvs` to see if our logical volume has been created successfully

 ![lvs-db](images/lvs-db.png)

-Inspecting the entire setup with lsblk
+Inspecting entire setup with lsblk

 ![lsblk-db](images/lsblk-db.png)